-The idea for this research came from presenting a paper at the subsequent Bartolian celebration held fifty years later, in 2012.
-In that paper — “Bartolus without Bartolism” — I wanted to answer the prolusion on “Bartolism” that the leading Italian legal historian Francesco Calasso delivered in that earlier occasion, and was meant to gauge the distance between that time and ours.
+Todi, Italy, 1962, Conference celebrating Bartolus’ VI. centenary, “Bartolus European jurist.”
+The present research takes life from a paper I presented at the subsequent Bartolian celebration of 2012: “Bartolus without Bartolism”.
+That paper intended to respond to the prolusion on “Bartolism” made by the leading legal historian Francesco Calasso during that earlier occasion.
+The idea was to gauge the distance between his time and us.

 To understand legal history we should look at what legal theorists have to say about “law”

 Methodologically, this research views the history of law evolving within a broader history of knowledge, which has been moving from epistemology (Kant and Savigny: “how do we know reality?”) to language (Kantorowicz, Wittgenstein, Kelsen, Hart: “what is the appropriate language to know reality?”) to information (“what is the cognitive material that connects humans in their interactions?”).
 In this perspective, the history of law can be seen as a chapter in the history of knowledge.